fablabnk/MicrocontrollerMakerthon/README.md

 <img src="./MakerthonPoster.jpg" alt="Makerthon Poster" height="400">

 ## Important info
+- No drinks anywhere but the sofa area and no alcohol in the lab
+- Use a hub where possible for connecting Arduinos to lab PC's: don't burn our USB ports :)
 - Our goal is proof-of-concept prototypes: not finished products!
-- Use a hub for connecting Arduinos to lab PC's: don't burn our USB ports :)
+- Reduced price drinks tokens from bar
 - Bring extra equipment - we don't have everything!
 	- USB cables (micro, C, mini), breadboards, etc (label your stuff)
 - Share knowledge/inspiration in the #makerthon Slack channel